Failure to Yield Accidents

 In many traffic situations one driver is legally required to yield the right of way to another.
 However, often a driver fails to yield and causes an accident.
 In these cases, the innocent victim has a right to recover for the property damage and medical bills caused by the negligent driver’s actions.

 At the Law Offices of William K. Berenson, we have represented countless victims of failure to yield and other personal injury accident cases.
 Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, Bill Berenson knows what it takes to turn his client’s cases into large awards and settlements.
-As an aggressive Fort Worth failure to yield accident lawyer with over 37 years of experience, he will do everything he can to help you seek the damages you deserve in your failure to yield case.Failure to Yield Accidents in the Dallas/Fort Worth Area
+As a leading Fort Worth accident lawyer with close to 40 years of experience, he will do everything he can to help you recover the damages you deserve in your case.Failure to Yield Accidents in the Dallas/Fort Worth Area

-A failure to yield accident is when one driver does not allow for the driver with the right of way to have the road, or to act first.
-If you drive, you encounter dozens of situations each day that require you to yield to other drivers.
+A failure to yield accident occurs when one driver does not allow for the driver with the right of way to have the road or to act first.
+Anyone who drives encounters dozens of situations each day that require tone driver to yield to others.
 Traffic laws can be confusing at times regarding who has the right of way in a given situation.
-Below are just a few examples of common situations that require one driver to yield to another:
+However, drivers are expected to know and abide by the rules.
+Below are common situations that require one driver to yield to another:

 When one driver fails to yield to another driver with the right of way, serious accidents can result.
-In these cases, the innocent driver who had the right of way has the right to recover damages from the driver who failed to yield.
-Generally speaking, the most important question in a failure to yield accident is who had the right of way.
-A good failure to yield accident attorney in the Fort Worth area can prove this with eyewitness statements, police officer testimony, photographs, and accident reconstruction.Have You Been Involved in a Failure to Yield Accident in the Dallas or Fort Worth Area?
+In these cases, the driver who had the right of way is entitled to damages from the driver who negligently failed to yield.
+Generally speaking, the most important question in a failure to yield accident is who had the right to occupy the space at the moment of impact.
+To prove the other driver’s fault, our accident attorney analyzes such crucial evidence as eyewitness statements, police officer testimony, photographs, videos and accident reconstruction.Have You Been Involved in a Failure to Yield Accident in the Dallas Fort Worth Area?

-If you or a loved one has recently been involved in a failure to yield accident in the Metroplex, you should speak with a Fort Worth failure to yield accident attorney immediately.
+If you or a loved one has recently been involved in a failure to yield accident in the Metroplex, you should speak with a Fort Worth accident attorney immediately.
 In some situations a driver can still recover from a failure to yield accident even if the responding police officer did not issue the other driver a citation.
-The crucial question in these cases, who had the right of way, is a question that can be often resolved without a lawsuit having to be filed.
+The crucial question in these cases of who had the right of way is a question that can be often resolved without a lawsuit having to be filed.